khizraghaffarkk/Express-Cloud-Native-App/README.md

 # Express-Cloud-Native-App
-This project is a simple Express.js application that runs inside a Docker container and is deployed using Kubernetes (Minikube).
+This project is an Express.js application that runs inside a Docker container and is deployed using Kubernetes (Minikube).

 ## Prerequisites